 - Command-Shift-6: if you have MacBook Pro with a Touch Bar, you can take a shot of that strip by pressing these keys.

-If you click Options, you see a menu that gives you a number of options for your screenshot or screen recording.
+If you click Options, a menu gives you a number of options for your screenshot or screen recording.

 Here’s what you can choose in the Options menu:

 - Timer: if you want a delay before your screenshot, you can choose it here.
 This is useful for screen recordings more than screenshots.
-This setting doesn’t apply to screenshots you don’t take using this tool.
+This setting doesn’t apply to screenshots you take using the other keyboard shortcuts.

 - Options: You can choose here if you want your Mac to display a floating thumbnail for a few seconds at the bottom right of the display, to remember your last selection (window, region, etc.), and whether or not to display your mouse pointer.

-Note: none of the above options can shoot a lengthy web page that spans several screens.
-Use the Awesome Screenshot extension in Safari for that.
+None of the above options can shoot a lengthy web page that spans several screens; they only take screenshots of what you can see.
+If you do want a screenshot of an entire web page, you can use the Awesome Screenshot extension in Safari for that.

 Shoot Mac screenshots using Screen Sharing